High-Risk Car Insurance in Minnesota

 Research Average Costs and Discounts

-Understanding average costs for your profile and potential discounts helps you evaluate deals while comparing providers.
-Consider taking a state-certified defensive driving course, which can trim up to 10% off premiums.
-Knowing these details can direct you to the most affordable insurers.
+Understanding average costs for your profile and potential discounts helps you evaluate deals when comparing providers.
+You can also save money by taking a state-certified defensive driving course, which can trim up to 10% off premiums.
+Knowing these details helps direct you to the most affordable insurers.

 3. 3

 To save money, explore pay-per-mile or other usage-based car insurance options.
-For example, one of the affordable providers, Geico, offers a telematics program that monitors your driving habits and can reduce your insurance costs by up to 30%.
+For example, GEICO offers a telematics program that monitors your driving habits and can reduce your insurance costs by up to 30%.
 These options reward safe driving and low mileage.

 4. 4